truenas/middleware/docs/userguide/index.rst

 `DynDNS <http://www.dyndns.com/>`_.

 Figure 11.5a shows the DDNS configuration screen and Table 11.5a summarizes the configuration options.
 The values you need to input will be given to you by the
 DDNS provider.
-After configuring DDNS, don't forget to start the DDNS service in Services → Control Services.
+After configuring DDNS, don't forget to start the DDNS service in :menuselection:`Services --> Control Services`.

 **Figure 11.5a: Configuring DDNS**